 South Africa probably has the most comprehensive supporting tourism policies and destination strategies, several programmes relating to sustainable tourism within national and many provincial and local governments, and large and small corporate players with solid responsible business practices.

-Even so, sustainability considerations are by no means at the core of how tourism businesses and tourism sector organisations operate, destinations are marketed, decisions about funding or investing in tourism projects are made, or how tourism performance is measure and reported.
+Even so, sustainability considerations are by no means at the core of how tourism businesses and tourism sector organisations operate, destinations are marketed, decisions about funding or investing in tourism projects are made, or how tourism performance is measured and reported.

-Looking back at your three years as board member of the Global Sustainable Tourism Council, how has the sustainable tourism landscape changed?
+Looking back at your three years as a board member of the Global Sustainable Tourism Council, how has the sustainable tourism landscape changed?

 My observations from the ground are that more tourism businesses are taking up responsible business practices, more consumers are seeking out products that show these practices, awareness of and take-up of certification is spreading within Africa.